MatthewLabasan/sport-search/README.md

 # Notes
 __Routes__: Due to the time constraints of this project, API routes are placed directly into the `server.py` file.
 An attempt was made to compartmentalize routes for the home page, however the rest are left in the `server.py` file.
+__Locations__: When adding a new sport, coordinates will need to be in the form `latitude, longitude`.
+A Python library will handle converting these coordinates into real metadata.